This post may contain affiliate links. Please read our disclosure policy.

 I have adored corn since I was a little kid.
-Those sweet and juicy kernels with a pat of butter take me right back to childhood.
+A bowl of these sweet and juicy kernels with a pat of butter take me right back to childhood.
 Follow this guide on how to saute corn and you’ll love it too.

 Sauteed Corn